 2. Boosting Hand-Eye Coordination

 If you think you’re not the most prudent person out there, practicing archery will help you immensely with this issue.
 Coordination and stability are the cornerstones of shooting any type of arrow, you can even draw similarities to playing an instrument, which is a superb hand-eye coordination improver.
-That’s why if you are an avid archer, you will leave behind all of your clumsiness.
+That’s why if you are an avid archer, you will leave behind all of your clumsiness, especially if you use a crossbow scope.

 Bowhunting involves a lot of walking, running, and generally moving around for extended amounts of time.
 And while it might not seem like a heavy sports routine, it certainly burns a hefty amount of energy.
 For example, a mere half hour of using a bow consumes about 140 calories, the same amount walking at about four miles per hour will do in a similar time span.